Insecurity of a relativistic quantum commitment scheme: The scheme

+The original QBC is defined as a cryptographic task between two parties Alice and Bob.
+It can be divided into two phases.
+In the commit phase, Alice decides the value of the bit $b$ that she wants to commit, and sends Bob some evidence, e.g., quantum states.
+Later, in the revealing phase, Alice announces the value of $b$, and Bob checks it with the evidence.
+An unconditionally secure QBC scheme needs to be both binding (i.e., Alice cannot change the value of $b$ after the commit phase) and concealing (Bob cannot know $b$ before the revealing phase).

-Recently, a relativistic commitment scheme is proposed \cite{qbc100} and claimed to be unconditionally secure.
-The scheme is carried on among three parties, the committer Alice (A), the receiver Bob (B) and his agent C. The coding method of the scheme is as follows.
-Denote Bell states as (Eq.
-(1) of \cite{qbc100})
+The relativistic commitment scheme proposed in Ref. \cite{qbc100} is carried on among three parties, the sender Alice, the receiver Bob and his agent C (who is separated far away from Bob so that they cannot communicate efficiently during the commit phase since no signal can travel faster than the speed of light).
+The coding method of the scheme is as follows.
+Denote the Bell states as (Eq.
+(1) of Ref. \cite{qbc100})